bigsk1/employ/README.md

 Get an overall ranking score for a business from various resources in one place
 ## Overview

-The Employ Rating System is a Flask-based web application designed to calculate and display the overall rating of businesses based on various data points.
+The Employ Rating System is a web and cli application designed to calculate and display the overall rating of businesses based on various data points.
 The application fetches ratings from multiple sources like Yelp, Google Places, and BBB, and calculates a weighted average to provide an overall score for a business.

 ![Employ Logo](./images/employ.png)